rabbitmq/rabbitmq-website/site/web-mqtt.md

 -->
 # RabbitMQ Web MQTT Plugin NOSYNTAX

-The Web STOMP plugin makes it possible to use [MQTT](/mqtt.html) over a WebSocket connection.
+The Web MQTT plugin makes it possible to use [MQTT](/mqtt.html) over a WebSocket connection.

 The goal of this plugin is to enable MQTT messaging in Web applications.